Some More Things Vet Techs (And Vets) Are Tired of Hearing

 Vet medicine is so much more expensive than human medicine.

 This is the most infuriating thing that I have ever heard.
-Most people have health insurance to help them pay for their medical bills.
-They even have a card to help them to make their medications more affordable.
+Most people have health insurance to help cover their medical bills.
+They even have a card to help them make their medications more affordable.

 Have you actually ever looked at your bill?
 The actual one, not the one that just says that you paid a co-pay in order to see your doctor.
 Most doctor’s visits are over one hundred dollars.
-My husband stayed in the hospital for two days, and it was over fifteen thousand dollars.
-It costs over ten thousand dollars to have a baby.
-Could you imagine what orthopedic surgery cost?
+My husband stayed in the hospital for two days, and it cost over fifteen thousand dollars.
+It costs over $10,000 to have a baby.
+Could you imagine what orthopedic surgery costs?
 Surely not the five or ten thousand that you will have to pay for your dog!

 Can you trim his nails?

 Though we are happy to do your pet’s nails for you, the truth is that your dog isn’t limping because his or her nails are too long.
-Your dog or cat can’t breathe, yet you want us to stress him or her out more, just to do the nail trim.
+Your dog or cat can’t breathe, yet you want us to stress them out more, just to do the nail trim?

-Make sure that you trim them as short as you possibly can.
+Make sure to trim them as short as possible.

-I don’t know about you, but unless your dog is fighting me, I am going to cut your dog’s or cat’s nails short.
+I don’t know about you, but unless your dog is fighting me, I will cut your dog’s or cat’s nails short.
 In fact, I might even make a few bleed trying to get them as short as possible.
-I don’t need reminded that you want your money’s worth out of it.
+I don’t need to be reminded that you want your money’s worth out of it.
 I especially don’t need to hear this when this hasn’t been done in so long that your dog or cat can hardly walk around on them!

 I don’t know what I feed my dog, but it has to be good because it is so expensive.

-The truth is that we really do need to know what your dog is eating, down to the brand, and the flavor.
+The truth is that we really do need to know what your dog is eating, down to the brand and the flavor.
 Organic, grain-free, and expensive do not help us in the least.
-This is especially true if your dog or cat is having an allergic reaction to the food that he or she is eating.
+This is especially true if your dog or cat is experiencing an allergic reaction to the food they are eating.
 We need to know what is in the food that your dog is eating.

 My dog (or cat) would never bite.